AS 91291 Clarification

 Clarification details

-Updated May 2015.
-This document has been updated to address issues that have arisen from moderation.
+Updated December 2025.
+This document addresses issues that have arisen from moderation.

 The purpose of clarifications